-1. Life tenant – a person who can officially use a building or a land for as long as he or she lives.
+1. Life tenant – a person who can officially use a building or land for as long as he or she lives.

-2. Anchor tenant – it refers to the biggest and well-known company that is the first one to rent some part of a larger property and due to its recognition is supposed to attract other tenants.
+2. Anchor tenant – it refers to the biggest and most well-known company that is the first one to rent some part of a larger property and due to its recognition is supposed to attract other tenants.